bigmlcom/bigmler/docs/index.rst

 ``--summary-fields`` *SUMMARY_FIELDS*     Comma-separated list of fields to
-                                          be kept for reference but not used in the cluster bulding process
+                                          be kept for reference but not used in the cluster bulding process ``--default-numeric-value`` *DEFAULT*     The value used by default if a numeric field is missing.
+                                          Spline interpolation is used by
+                                          default and other options are
+                                          "mean", "median", "minimum",
+                                          "maximum" and "zero"
 ========================================= =====================================